 Accord COVID-19-related guidance on additional costs and time, risk management, rapidly re-starting projects

-As Alert Levels change and construction resumes in areas outside Level 4, the sector is reminded that MBIE and the Accord have provided COVID-19-related guidance on:
+As COVID-19 continues to impact construction activity across the country, the sector is reminded that MBIE and the Accord have provided COVID-19-related guidance on:

 - risk management